-- a.
-The renewal is consistent with previous business practice and documented strategy; - b.
+- b.
 The renewal is realistic regarding the availability of the arrangement and its cost; and - c.
-Any additional risk stemming from the risk mitigation arrangement (eg Credit risk) is also taken into account in the natural catastrophe risk modelling.

-264. Risk mitigation arrangements are not recognised in the calculation of the ICS Operational risk charge.
+Any additional risk stemming from the risk mitigation arrangement (eg Credit risk) is also taken into account in the natural catastrophe risk modelling. - 266.
+Risk mitigation arrangements are not recognised in the calculation of the ICS Operational risk charge.